tuananlourenco/MD_Simulation/MD_simulations_guide.md

 - [LIGPARGEN](https://zarbi.chem.yale.edu/ligpargen/) - Online website that uses your *pdb file to create gromacs *itp files based on default OPLS force field.
 Here you need to ensure that your *pdb file is relaxed using ab initio methods and also that the atom numbers in the output and input are the same.
 We recommed to use *gro or *pdb outputs from the LIGPARGEN when running your simulations.
 This choice should be used only as final option because the *itp create are more "complex" to understand.

 If you need to create *pdb files from scratch you need to remember to relax the structure using ab initio methods as recommeded in the force field papers.
+Also in almost all tools above you need to convert *xyz files to *pdb files, which in general we do using openbabel and create some changes in the atom names (openbabal only consider periodic table).
+Then, it helps to prevent problems if you ensure manually that both *itp/*top files and your final *pdb have the same atom-name or atomtype, this prevent the tons of warnings in the beggining of the simulation.
+Also, always draw the connections by yourself to check if everything is OK.

 ### Second step, initial MD boxes structures: